Sebilat-dev/CodeAlpha_tasks/README.md

 **Conclusion:**
 This task improved my understanding of how data flows through a network and how packet sniffing works in cybersecurity.

----

-If you want, I can also turn this into a clean PDF format for submission 👍